 Join them each week as they share clinical insight, friendly banter, and results-oriented resources and action items for positive change and powerful growth.

 Laura Richer, LMHC, CHt: Northwest native Laura Richer founded Anchor Light Therapy Collective with the belief that all of us can live beautiful, full lives that align with our values, vision, and dreams.
 The couples and individuals who come to Anchor Light’s Queen Anne offices connect with strength and presence to become empowered to direct their own destiny.

-Laura: Almost 10 years into her practice, Laura has definitely found her niche in helping folks navigate relationships—self-love relationship, romantic and platonic relationships.
-From TV and radio appearances to one-on-one, couples, and group counseling sessions, Laura enjoys nothing more than helping break down unhelpful stories and build up narratives with truly happy plot lines.
+Sometimes we pick our specialties and sometimes our specialties pick us; almost ten years into her practice, Laura has definitely found her niche in helping folks navigate relationships—their own self-love relationship and the romantic and platonic relationships they have with others.
+Laura enjoys nothing more than helping break down unhelpful stories and build up narratives with truly happy plotlines.

 Michelle Mooney, LMHC, NCC: Michelle Mooney is a licensed couple and individual therapist whose passion helping clients heal from trauma, grief, anxiety, and depression, and attachment wounds.
 Michelle provides non-judgemental, humanistic, and culturally inclusive counseling to create hope and meaningful, lasting changes.